ess-acppo/nsl-infra/README.md

 * Build Token Root Plugin (https://wiki.jenkins.io/display/JENKINS/Build+Token+Root+Plugin) to enable build trigger without authentication.
 * Pipeline to enable pipeline as code (https://jenkins.io/solutions/pipeline/)

+To stand up an environment run the Jenkins jobs in the following order:
+    1. create_environment
+        1. Stands up a linux debian server with our default SOE
+        1. Creates all underlying aws infrastructure for a private/public subnet isolated architecture
+        1. Attach ssl certficates
+        1. Create DNS entries using alias

+    2. build_deploy_NXL
+        1. prep the server
+        1. Install three war files to tomcat
+        1. Finally import data from one of the below options)

+    3. bootstrap_db
+        1. Drops the existing database
+        1. Creates necessary db and sschemas
+        1. Reloads data from a coice of three options
+            * baseline working dataset tested throughly
+            * today's data import
+            * dataset extract from certain date
+        1. Perform inistial cleanup on the dataset
+        1. Create NSL tables, mapper tables and tree tables
+        1. Perform configuration management of the NSL applications nessesary for the data to be imported

 ### Report bugs using github issues
+Please raise issues on github if any of the above does not work and we are happy to assist you...

 ## Dataloading
-The ansible role to load data into the NSl DB is load-data.
+We also have an ansible role to just load data into the NSL DB.
 It can be invoked by running the following command:
 ```ansible-playbook  -i inventory/poc2 -u ubuntu --private-key ../KEY.pem playbooks/bootstrap_db.yml --tags "load-data"```
 or
 ```sed -ie 's/.*instance_filters = tag:env=.*$/instance_filters = tag:env=aristotle-ICN/g' aws_utils/ec2.ini & ansible-playbook -i aws_utils/ec2.py -u ubuntu --private-key ../KEY.pem playbooks/bootstrap_db.yml --tags "load-data" --extra-vars "@shard_vars/icn.json"```

 It does the following:

 * copies the tab sperate file data.tsv into the server.
 * Then runs the postgres pl sql script data_load.sql.
 * Waits for a human to perform following steps in the service web UI.